-Prerequisite: All MAT coursework must be complete.
+Prerequisite: All MAT coursework must be complete and consent of Instructor required.

 This course is designed to provide the opportunity to apply clinical, laboratory and administrative skills in a physician's office, clinic or outpatient facility.
 The student will gain experience in applying knowledge learned in the classroom in enhancing competence, in strengthening professional communications and interactions.
 Upon completion, students should be able to perform as an entry-level Medical Assistant.
 Content of this course is aligned with standards and guidelines from the American Association of Medical Assisting.
 This is a CORE course for medical assisting.
 Code C